Medical expert of the article

 More than 500 |

-There are several scales for assessing the severity of the clinical symptoms of atopic dermatitis in children: scores SCORAD (Scoring Atopic Dermatitis), EASY (Eczema Area and Severity Index), S ASS AD (Six Area Six Sign Atopic Dermatitis Severity Score).
-Despite the fact that none of the scales given have received wide distribution in our country, we give a detailed description of the SCORAD scale, since it is used by specialists to evaluate the effectiveness of treatment and the dynamics of clinical manifestations of atopic dermatitis.
+There are several scales for assessing the severity of clinical symptoms of atopic dermatitis in children: SCORAD (Scoring Atopic Dermatitis), EASY (Eczema Area and Severity Index), S ASS AD (Six Area Six Sign Atopic Dermatitis Severity Score).
+Despite the fact that none of the above scales has become widespread in our country, we provide a detailed description of the SCORAD scale, since it is used by specialists to assess the effectiveness of treatment and the dynamics of clinical manifestations of atopic dermatitis.

 Parameter A

-The prevalence of the skin process is the area of the affected skin (%), which is calculated according to the rule of the "nine".
-For evaluation, you can also use the rule of "palm" (the area of the palmar surface of the hand is taken equal to 1% of the entire surface of the skin.
+The prevalence of a skin process is the area of affected skin (%), which is calculated using the "nine" rule.
+The "palm" rule can also be used for assessment (the area of the palmar surface of the hand is taken to be equal to 1% of the entire skin surface).

 Parameter B

-To determine the intensity of clinical symptoms of atopic dermatitis in children, the expression of 6 signs (erythema, edema / papules, crust / mocculation, excoriation, lichenification, dry skin) is counted.
-Each attribute is evaluated from 0 to 3 points (0 - absent, 1 - weakly expressed, 2 - moderately expressed, 3 - pronounced sharply, fractional values are not allowed).
-Evaluation of the symptoms is carried out on the skin area where they are most pronounced.
-The total score can be from 0 (skin lesions absent) to 18 (the maximum intensity of all 6 symptoms).
-The same patch of skin can be used to assess the severity of any number of symptoms.
+To determine the intensity of clinical symptoms of atopic dermatitis in children, the severity of 6 signs is calculated (erythema, edema/papules, crusts/oozing, excoriations, lichenification, dry skin).
+Each sign is assessed from 0 to 3 points (0 - absent, 1 - weakly expressed, 2 - moderately expressed, 3 - sharply expressed; fractional values are not allowed).
+Symptoms are assessed on the skin area where they are most pronounced.
+The total score can be from 0 (no skin lesions) to 18 (maximum intensity of all 6 symptoms).
+The same area of affected skin can be used to assess the severity of any number of symptoms.

 Parameter C

-Subjective symptoms of atopic dermatitis in children (itchy skin and sleep disorders) are assessed only in children over 7 years of age.
-The patient or his parents are asked to indicate a point within the 10-centimeter line, corresponding, in their opinion, the degree of pruritus and sleep disorders averaged over the last 3 days.
-The sum of subjective symptoms scores can range from 0 to 20.
+Subjective symptoms of atopic dermatitis in children (itching of the skin and sleep disturbances) are assessed only in children over 7 years of age.
+The patient or his parents are asked to indicate a point within a 10-centimeter ruler that, in their opinion, corresponds to the degree of itching and sleep disturbances, averaged over the past 3 days.
+The sum of points of subjective symptoms can vary from 0 to 20.

-The overall estimate is calculated by the formula A / 5 + 7B / 2 + C.
+The overall score is calculated using the formula A/5 + 7B/2 + C.

-The total score on the SCORAD scale can be from 0 (no clinical symptoms of atopic dermatitis in children with skin lesions) to 103 (the most pronounced manifestations of atopic dermatitis).
+The total score on the SCORAD scale can range from 0 (clinical symptoms of atopic dermatitis in children, no skin lesions) to 103 (maximally pronounced manifestations of atopic dermatitis).

 Использованная литература